Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Related works

 \subsection{Learning rules of SNN-based RL}

-\textbf{Synaptic plasticity.} Inspired by the plasticity of synapses in biological neural system, some works integrates SNNs into RL by developing reward-modulated spike-timing-dependent plasticity to simulate brain intelligence \citep{R-STDP,R-STDP_3factor,R-STDP_eligibity_trace,continuousAC,SVPG}.
-These approaches are biologically plausible and energy-efficient, but have limited performance in complicated tasks.
+\paragraph{Synaptic plasticity.} Inspired by the plasticity of biological synapses, several works have integrated SNNs into reinforcement learning via reward-modulated spike-timing-dependent plasticity (R-STDP)~\citep{R-STDP,R-STDP_3factor,R-STDP_eligibity_trace,continuousAC,SVPG}.
+These approaches are biologically plausible and energy-efficient, but have limited performance on complex tasks.

-\textbf{ANN-SNN conversion.} With recent advances in ANN-based DRL, \cite{DQN2ANN1,DQN2ANN2,DQN_2ANN_BP} converted a well-trained Deep-Q-Network \citep{Atari,Mnih2015HumanlevelCT} to SNN.
-These conversion-based approaches improved both robustness and energy efficiency in decision making, but require ANN pre-taining.
+\paragraph{ANN-SNN conversion.} With the progress of ANN-based deep RL and ANN-SNN conversion algorithms~\citep{cao2015spiking,bu2022optimized,bu2021optimal}, some studies~\citep{DQN2ANN1,DQN2ANN2,DQN_2ANN_BP} convert well-trained Deep Q-Networks (DQNs)~\citep{Atari,Mnih2015HumanlevelCT} into SNNs.
+Such conversion-based methods achieve lower energy consumption during inference, but require ANN pre-training.